-Founded in 1974, the Franklin Learning Center is
+Founded in 1974, the Franklin Learning Center was

 the first public high school (Grades 9-12) in the Philadelphia School

 operate strictly on a competency based system.
 This means that each